 Duke undergraduates interested in studying at Duke Kunshan University in Kunshan, China this fall will be able to apply through GEO.
 While this opportunity is open to all Duke students, participants will be subject to both Duke and governmental travel restrictions and immigration rules that will be in force at the time.
 Space is limited.
 For more information about this opportunity, visit https://globaled.duke.edu/programs/duke-kunshan.

-Duke international sophomores, juniors, and seniors interested in studying away in their home country or country of residence during the fall 2020 semester can apply to Duke-Approved programs through GEO.
+Duke international freshmen, sophomores, juniors, and seniors interested in studying away in their home country or country of residence during the spring 2021 semester can apply to Duke-Approved programs through GEO.
 Students will need to meet the conditions of participation outlined below in order to enroll in the study away at home option.
 For more guidance, please book an advising appointment with the GEO Advisor who focuses on your home region: https://globaled.duke.edu/advising.

 Conditions of Participation:

 - Students interested in applying to a Duke-Approved program must complete this survey: https://duke.qualtrics.com/jfe/form/SV_2udx2GmQWR7xDFz.

 - Students must not be on disciplinary or academic probation at Duke.

 - Students must enroll in a Duke-Approved program based in their home country or country of residence.

 - Students must have legal standing to enroll in full-time studies in the program country.

 - Students should not have to travel internationally to arrive at the host institution.